pjsip/pjproject_docs/docs/source/overview/intro.rst

 it abstracts system dependent features and in many cases is able to utilize the native multimedia capabilities of the device.

-PJSIP has been developed by a small team working exclusively for the project since 2005, with participation of hundreds of developers from around the world, and is routinely tested at SIP Interoperability Event (`SIPit <https://www.sipit.net>`__) since 2007.
+PJSIP is developed by a small team working exclusively for the project since 2005, with participation of hundreds of developers from around the world, and is routinely tested at SIP Interoperability Event (`SIPit <https://www.sipit.net>`__) since 2007.